Call for Competition

 A competitor can be any individual or group of individuals working as a single team, associated to a single or a number of organizations, who wants to participate in one or several tracks.
 Only one team from the same organisation (laboratory) is allowed to compete.

-Competitors apply for admission to the competition tracks by providing a short (2 pages) technical description of their localization system in PDF, which includes a description of the algorithms and protocols used.
+Competitors apply for admission to the competition tracks at the IPIN conference site by providing a short (2 pages in PDF) technical description of their localization system, including a description of the algorithms and protocols used.
 Track chairs will accept or refuse the application in a short time, based on technical feasibility and logistic constraints.

 After acceptance of the competitor's technical description, one member of the competing team is required to register on the IPIN conference site, specifying the Track to which the registration is linked.
 Full registration to the conference covers participation in the competition process for one Track (allotted time, support and space) and the submission of one paper describing the system.
 Participation in additional Tracks can be added for an additional fee.
 A reduced registration fee not including access to the conference is available for offsite Tracks.

-Competitors who wish to test their onsite system which does not fit any of the onsite tracks may ask chairs of Track 1 to be admitted off-track, which will be granted depending on organisational contraints.
+Competitors who wish to test their onsite system which does not fit any of the onsite tracks may ask chairs of Track 1 to be admitted off-track, which will be granted subject to organisational contraints.

-Be sure to subscribe to the contest mailing list to get updates on the competition.
+Be sure to subscribe to the contest mailing list to get updates on the competition: http://evaal.aaloa.org/mailman/listinfo/contest

 News and updates are posted to the contest mailing list.